-With respect to the issue and redemption of units outside Switzerland, the regulations regarding investment funds and taxes in the country in question apply.
+When units of the investment fund are issued or redeemed outside Switzerland, the regulations valid in the country in question apply.

-The fund has been authorized for sale in the following countries: Switzerland b) Units of this collective investment scheme may not be offered, sold or delivered within the United States of America or its territories.
-Units of this collective investment scheme may not be offered, sold or delivered to citizens and/or residents of the United States of America and/or persons or entities whose income and/or revenue, irrespective of source, is subject to US income tax, including those deemed to be US persons under Regulation S of the US Securities Act of 1933 and/or the US Commodity Exchange Act, as amended.
+- At present, the fund units are not distributed abroad. - Fund units may not be offered, sold or delivered within Japan. - Fund units may not be offered, sold or delivered within the United States.
+Shares in the investment fund may not be offered, sold or delivered to US citizens or persons resident in the US and/or other natural or legal persons whose income and/or profits, regardless of their origin, are subject to US income tax, or to persons who are US persons under Regulation S of the US Securities Act of 1933, as amended, and/or the US Commodity Exchange Act, as amended.